 Related Reading: Ransomware Prevention to Incident Response

 Even with properly configured systems, no security solution provides iron-clad protection against ransomware.
-This calls for a defense-in-depth approach to create security layers in the environment.
+This calls for a defense-in-depth approach to creating security layers in the environment.

 To be effective, a SIEM needs a source of high-quality data and knowledge of what to look for.
-A number of data sources exist including system logs, Windows AppLocker, endpoint security solutions, and SIEM agents deployed on the endpoint.
+Several data sources exist including system logs, Windows AppLocker, endpoint security solutions, and SIEM agents deployed on the endpoint.

 Knowledge of what to look for comes from an understanding of the ransomware’s goals and the steps necessary to achieve them.
 Ransomware attacks can be identified using indicators that appear in the early, middle, and late stages of an attack.

-Ransomware is a particular type of malware and, as such, share many early-stage signs of infection with other types of malware.
+Ransomware is a particular type of malware and, as such, shares many early-stage signs of infection with other types of malware.
 Some of these indicators include: